graduta/webui-workshop/README.md

 ### IDE
 Install an editor of your choice.
 For this workshop, presenters will be using [Visual Studio Code](https://code.visualstudio.com).

-# Building a project with WebUI - Framework
+# Build a project with WebUI - Framework

 ## 1. Intro
 The next generation of AliceO2 applications will be built as web projects based on a common UI Framework [@aliceo2/web-ui](https://www.npmjs.com/package/@aliceo2/web-ui)